Signal

 Overview

-On June 29, 2026, numerous security advisories were published addressing critical vulnerabilities across widely used software including the Linux Kernel, OpenSSL, aws-iam-authenticator, and various Red Hat and SUSE packages.
-The Linux Kernel updates include fixes for over 20 CVEs with a maximum CVSS score of 9.1.
+On June 29, 2026, SUSE and Red Hat published numerous security advisories addressing critical vulnerabilities across widely used open source software including the Linux kernel, openssl, aws-iam-authenticator, and various Red Hat hardened images RPMs.

 Entities